Jack Brydon

 I just brushed the incident under the carpet unitl I was back in England,

 putting it down to the humidity.
 But when I went to the Royal Shrewsbury Hospital for a CT scan something showed up as a cause for concern.
 It was very difficult to take in and everything happened so quickly.
 I was referred to Professor Cruickshank at Queen Elizabeth Hospital, Birmingham where I had a MRI scan which was to confirm that I had a brain tumour.
-Later, I discovered that my tumour was a Grade II Astrocytoma which could have been there for a few months.
+Later, I discovered that my tumour was a grade 2 astrocytoma which could have been there for a few months.
 When I had the surgery a couple of months later, the tumour had grown bigger, but Professor Garth Cruickshank managed to remove most of it.

-As soon as I could, after the operation, I was back at school preparing to take my A’levels the following summer.
+As soon as I could, after the operation, I was back at school preparing to take my A-Levels the following summer.
 Nine months after my surgery I cycled from Lands End to John O’ Groats and raised £6,000 which was split between the Neurological departments at the Royal Shrewsbury Hospital and the Queen Elizabeth Hospital, Birmingham.

 I really haven’t had any problems since and the worst I had to put up with was not being able to drive for a few years.
 I am now as fit as a fiddle, working in London and still playing a high level of sport (including representing Shepherds Bush at cricket who play in the Middlesex Premier League) as I am very competitive.
 The illness hasn’t stopped me from doing anything, but it has brought everything into perspective.